TheBlueOompaLoompa/school-project/public/article.md

 ## Similarites to Others

 There is crossover with hackers as most hackers are programmers.
+Many programmers are also people who play video games on a computer.
+Any job that mainly involves computers has that similarity.
+Other than that it's up to the individual to what they do.

 ## Stereotypes and Conflicts